-Western Mattress Company SAN ANGELO, TEXAS

-Mattresses new or renovated.
+Western Mattress Company SAN ANGELO, TEXAS Mattresses new or renovated.
 Box Springs - Choice of Sizes and Firmness All Work Guaranteed 392-2031 or 392-2792

-\$0000000000000000000000000000 OZONA WATERWELL SERVICE Randy Upham
+OZONA WATERWELL SERVICE Randy Upham Ph.
+392-2334

-Ph.
-392-2334 SUBMERGIBLE PUMP DISTRIBUTOR
+SUBMERGIBLE PUMP DISTRIBUTOR PUMP AND WINDMILL

-PUMP AND WINDMILL REPAIR AND SERVICE
+REPAIR AND SERVICE #0000000000000000000000000d

-When your car is your office... you need a Mobile Phone!
+When your car is your office...

+you need a Mobile

-Jeffrey Sutton or Bob Childress
+for more information: Call Jeffrey Sutton or Bob Childress

-stiffness.
-Just rub Icy-Hot's creamy balm over the affected joints or muscles, and you can actually feel the pain start lessening.
+Where Rheumatism Pain Strikes Rheumatic and Arthritic Pain can strike the joints in any of the indicated night blessed temporary relief from the pain of arthritis, bursitis, rheumatism, soreness, stiffness.
+Just rub lcy-Hot's creamy balm over the affected joints or muscles, and you can actually feel the pain start lessening.
 Begin to sleep peacefully again.
 If you don't have relief in 24 hours we'll refund your money. \$3.00 for 31/2 oz. jar or \$5.00 for